What do these statistics cover?

 Archived Tables (on old methodology and SIC 2003 basis):

 |All enterprises (Tables A to E) ||2000 – 2010 |

 |Registered enterprises by industry (Tables 1 to 8) ||2000 – 2010 |

 Table 12 is new and provides an urban/rural breakdown of public sector enterprises and public sector employment by industry sector.

 Table 13 is new and provides a breakdown of business sites by urban/rural area and local authority area.

 Tables 14 is new and provides more detailed information on abroad-owned businesses operating in Scotland - with a breakdown of enterprises, sites, employment and turnover by country of ownership.

 When will the figures be updated?

-It is the aim to publish the Businesses in Scotland 2016 as soon as possible after the release of the Office for National Statistics’ (ONS) UK Business Activity and the Department for Business, Innovation and Skills’ (BIS) Business Population Estimates for the UK and Regions publications, which are due out in Autumn 2016.
+We aim to publish the Businesses in Scotland 2017 as soon as possible after the release of the Office for National Statistics’ UK Business Activity and the Department for Business, Energy and Industrial Strategy Business Population Estimates for the UK and Regions publications, which are due out in Autumn 2017.